eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 Since `Array` is invariant in its type parameter, `Array<Integer>` isn't an `Array<Object>`.
-It can't be, because the signature of the `setItem()` method of `Array<Object>` is:
+It can't be, because the signature of the `set()` method of `Array<Object>` is:

 <!-- try: -->
-    void setItem(Integer index, Object item)
+    void set(Integer index, Object item)

 So you can put things that aren't `Integer`s in an `Array<Object>`.

-But `Array<Integer>` _would_ be an `Array<out Object>`, where
+But `Array<Integer>` _is_ an `Array<out Object>`, where the
-the signature of the `setItem()` method would be:
+signature of the `set()` method is:

 <!-- try: -->
     void setItem(Integer index, Nothing item)

 (i.e. contravariant occurrences of the type parameter would take the value `Nothing` in the covariant instantiation of the invariant type.)

-We're still trying really hard to _not_ need to add use site variance to Ceylon, I guess mainly because of all our traumatic experiences with this feature in Java.
-But, in fairness, the feature would not be as awful in Ceylon because:

-* `Nothing` is a denotable type,
-* the syntax would not be awful, and
-* we would have a simpler system without implicit bounds.
+We don't love use-site variance, but at least its simpler and cleaner in Ceylon than in Java.

 ### Type classes

-> Will Ceylon have type classes?
+> Will Ceylon ever have type classes?

-Probably.
+It's possible, likely even.
 From our point of view, a type class is a type satisfied by the metatype of a type.
 Indeed, we view type classes as a kind of support for reified types.
 Since Ceylon will definitely support reified types with typesafe metatypes, it's not unreasonable to consider providing the ability to introduce an additional type to the metatype of a type.
 Then we would support _metatype constraints_ of form `T is Metatype`, for example:

 <!-- try: -->
     Num sum<Num>(Num* numbers)